50+ Covered Deck Designs and Ideas (Photos)

 Example: The featured deck above is an example of a roof extension.

-The awning is a great option because you can extend and retract it.
+The awning (see our post setting out the 5 different types of awnings) is a great option because you can extend and retract it.
 This way you get the best of both worlds.
 While you might think they’re not terribly expensive because it’s fabric, think again.
 I only say this because my wife and I looked into awnings for her parents.
 Since you’d probably want a motorized retractable awning, it’ll cost several thousand dollars.

 Other than appearance or structure upon which to grow some greenery, I struggle to see the point of pergolas.
 They’re popular, but they don’t really provide much shade and don’t protect from rain.
 Yet, they cost money and need to be maintained.
 Okay, if you love the look of them, great, but from a functional perspective, I don’t get them.